top of page

 • Presenter Footscay Community Arts Centre WOW Festival

-• Writer Equity Magazine
+• Writer on Disability in the performing arts Equity Magazine

-• Safe Theatres - contributor
+• Safe Theatres - contributor on access and equity

 • Women with Disabilities Victoria – Policy Officer on Violence against Women with Disabilities